Apple AirPods Pro 2 vs. Samsung Galaxy Buds 2 Pro: Which earbuds are better? | CNN Underscored

 The big reason I prefer the Galaxy Buds 2 Pro over the AirPods Pro is because of how much more comfortable they are.
 I didn’t notice this until I used my AirPods exclusively for a couple of weeks, then switched back to the Buds 2 Pro.
 It was a bit mind-blowing how much better the Galaxy Buds fit in my ears and stayed in during long writing sessions.
 They also feel lighter and less intrusive, and they’re really easy to forget about when wearing them.

 If the AirPods have any edge over the Galaxy Buds in terms of design, it’s that the case is notably smarter.
-It has built-in speakers that chime when you lose it, begin charging it, or the battery gets low.
+It has built-in speakers that chime when you lose it or begin charging it, or the battery gets low.
 There’s also a lanyard slot for those of you who like dangling your earbuds from the zipper on your backpack.
-The Buds 2 Pro don’t have any of that - you’re pretty much stuck with an LED that shows you when they’re charging and… that’s it.
+The Buds 2 Pro don’t have any of that.
+You’re pretty much stuck with an LED that shows you when they’re charging and that’s it.

 TL;DR: The new AirPods Pro look a lot like the old ones.
 That’s not really a bad thing since they’re still comfy to wear, but the Galaxy Buds 2 Pro simply hit it out of the park when it comes to fit and finish (plus they’re matte).